HealthCatalyst/Fabric.Cashmere/README.md

 An angular component library that makes any task feel luxurious.

-## Guidelines for Contribution

-In order for a contribution to be considered, the following conditions must be met:

-* `ng lint` should result in `All files pass linting`
-    * note: for purposes of aot compilation, strict null checking has been enabled
-* `ng test` should result in all tests passing
-*  New components and directives must be accompanied by a component demonstrating the functionality.
-This component should be added to the demo app's routes
-* New components and directives must be accompanied by unit tests demonstrating that it functions as intended.
-* The component should adhere to the Health Catalyst style

 ## Helpful tips

 * Certain libraries (like momentjs and lodash) if used by your components will need to be added to the globals object used by rollup.config.js